yubaoquan/tree-view-menu/README.md

         1. fix the order of operation buttons in menu panel
 - 0.5.0 Allow user custom the width of menu buttons so the entire menu looks more tidy
 ![demo](https://raw.githubusercontent.com/yubaoquan/yubaoquan.github.io/master/images/tree-view-menu/Screen%20Shot%202017-10-03%20at%2010.32.11%20AM.png)
+- 0.5.1 Adjust button width when add button in setting panel

 ## TODO